Program Structure

 Functions

 A lot of the values provided in the default environment have the type function.
 A function is a piece of program wrapped in a value.
 Such values can be applied in order to run the wrapped program.
-For example, in a browser environment, the binding prompt holds a function that shows a little dialog box asking for user input.
+For example, in a browser environment, the binding prompt holds a function that shows a little dialog asking for user input.
 It is used like this:

 prompt("Enter passcode");